tecsinapse/glimpse/README.md

 * Loading/Extracting _ad hoc_ data: need to get data from that unexpected file your customer sent you, no need to write code in the application, just write a Groovy script.
 * Generate test data: by using a general purpose language (Groovy), one can write a script to generate random data to be used in tests.
+* Your imagination: Glimpse lets you do basically anything you could do using a Groovy script.

 ## Features